Salah in coronavirus positive test confusion as Egyptian FA deletes statement on Liverpool star | Goal.com

 Salah in coronavirus positive test confusion as Egyptian FA deletes statement on Liverpool star

-Liverpool have been plunged into confusion after the Egyptian Football Association (EFA) announced forward Mohamed Salah has tested positive for coronavirus - before deleting their statement.
+Liverpool have been plunged into confusion after the Egyptian Football Association (EFA) announced forward Mohamed Salah has tested positive for coronavirus - before deleting its statement.

 Salah is currently on international duty with Egypt, who initially stated on Friday that their star player would have to enter self-isolation.